W

 White Bass in Cooking

-This is one of the most popular fish to catch, as it is also a tasty treat for an angler after a long day by the shores.
+This is one of the most popular fish to catch, as it is also a tasty treat for an angler after a long day by the shore.
 There are many ways to prepare it, including grilling, smoking, or deep frying.
 You can pan-fry this fish with light seasoning to bring out the flavor.
 Although the fillets will be relatively smaller compared to other popular game fish, the white bass can still be a good meal with some hearty sides and white wine.

-The taste of this fish is often compared to that of crappie but with a completely different texture.
+The taste of this fish is often compared to that of crappie, but with a completely different texture.
 White bass can taste a little fishy, so many people avoid eating this fish.
 However, with that said, the taste can easily be masked by cooking the fish correctly.
 The best way to prepare the fish is to grill it with good seasoning and breading.
 This fish also has a high oil content, making it flaky and moist, but it is not as oily as cod.

-View all 108 animals that start with W
+View all 442 animals that start with W

 About the Author